 Our principal, Bob Mocek, later remarked that there probably is no such thing as a perfect day in a school, or anywhere else in this world, but that day (May 10th) was about as close as he could remember ever coming to that point.
-The harmonious spirit of cooperation throughout the building, the special efforts to show support for space exploration, special more efforts to decorate hallways and the gym, getting the best behavior out of our students all set the scene for exceptional an experience. one held that the power to inspire greatness.
+The harmonious spirit of cooperation throughout the building, the special efforts to show support for space exploration, more special efforts to decorate hallways and the gym, getting the best behavior out of our students all set the scene for exceptional an experience, one that held the power to inspire greatness.